computernerdzach/critGenBot/README.md

 !Miss
 !mISs

-the roll will be direct messaged to the roller if the word "whisper" is used whisper !hit
+the roll will be direct messaged to the roller if the word "whisper" is used: whisper !hit
 !MISS WHISPER